leilamalihi/leilamalihi.github.io/_pages/about.md

 - Your dataset is noisy?
 - You need more identities
 - Use the [(LCW)](https://drive.google.com/drive/folders/1eHmgUfvix0bE7zg9ezY8joOv39r_4o3- ) dataset
-- In [klix](https://www.ikw.uni-osnabrueck.de/research_groups/computer_vision/research/klix.html) project, we proposed a novel dataset ”Labeled Children in the Wild” (LCW) for facial recognition tasks, that features are more challenging (high variance) for modern face recognition solutions and freely available.[(Refer to my paper)](/files/face_recognition_of_children__India_2_.pdf)
+- In [klix](https://www.ikw.uni-osnabrueck.de/research_groups/computer_vision/research/klix.html) project, we proposed a novel dataset ”Labeled Children in the Wild” (LCW) for facial recognition tasks, that features are more challenging (high variance) for modern face recognition solutions and freely available.

----

-Getting started
+- We use a model that was pre-trained on [VGGFace]( https://www.robots.ox.ac.uk/~vgg/software/vgg_face/) and fine-tune its weights by training on our dataset [(Refer to my paper)](/files/face_recognition_of_children__India_2_.pdf)

+# Malaria parasite detection
+- A method to detect malaria parasite in blood samples stained with giemsa.
+- Most of malaria parasites exist in red blood cells.
+- At the first step, the red blood cell mask is extracted.
+- Color histogram, granulometry, gradient and flat texture features are extracted Getting started
 ======
 [![Watch the video](image_url)](video_url)